Shots fired at Trump rally: Trump opponents and allies condemn violence

 "I have been briefed on the shooting at Donald Trump's rally in Pennsylvania," President Biden said in a statement.
 "I'm grateful to hear that he's safe and doing well.
 I'm praying for him and his family and for all those who were at the rally, as we await further information.
 Jill and I are grateful to the Secret Service for getting him to safety.
 There's no place for this kind of violence in America.
 We must unite as one nation to condemn it."

-The president later made brief televised remarks, saying, "There's no place in America for this kind of violence.
+The president made brief televised remarks about two hours after the shooting, saying, "There's no place in America for this kind of violence.
 It's sick.
 It's sick.
 That's one of the reasons we have to unite this country.
 You cannot allow for this to be happening.
 We cannot be like this.
 We cannot condone this."

+The White House said Mr. Biden spoke with Trump on the phone later in the evening.

+In a statement early Sunday morning, the FBI identified the shooter as 20-year-old Thomas Matthew Crooks of Bethel Park, Pennsylvania, which is located just outside Pittsburgh.

 Other political leaders on both sides of the aisle, including Trump critics, responded with concern for his safety and condemned the violence.